Elijah-1994/Hangman-Project/README.md

 &nbsp;

-In order to code a complete hangman the use of object orientated programming (OOP).
+In order to code a complete hangman game the use of object orientated programming (OOP) is required.
 &nbsp;

 __init method__

 The init method is used to initialise the first instance of the hangman class.
+The first argument within the methods in the class will be self.
+The second argument in the __init method__ is the word_list and the third argument is the __number of lives__ the player has which is set to a default of 5.

 The attributes of the class are defined by the parameters.
 The parameters allow for a complete game loop as they serve multiple purposes such as initialising the starting number of lives and keeping track of the guessed letters. in order the initiate an instance of the class the the class must first be called and then the methods in the class can be called.

 ![Alt text](Project_Images/Milstone%203.PNG)
 Figure 3 - Milestone 3 script.